MichaelRCruz/silicon-beach/essays/the-biznasty.md

 ### Banks in America

 This is where it gets really bad because I get to let you look at documents.
 Instead of comments I can just let them speak for themselves.
-Why did they have two different formats to download them in?

-You can find a zip file of the record of transactions according to Bank of America in this repository in `centerfold/drive-download-20210406T091816Z-001.zip`.
+You can find a zip file of the record of transactions from Bank of America in this repository in `centerfold/drive-download-20210406T091816Z-001.zip`.
+Let that take down all banks.

+### Telecommunications in America

+This is where it gets really bad because I get to let you look at documents.
+Instead of comments I can just let them speak for themselves.

+You can find a zip file of information from Wikipedia & Twilio in this repository in `centerfold/drive-download-20210406T094741Z-001.zip`.
+Let that take down all communications.